korpling/pepper/README.md

      ```
      pepper/wizzard/importer>1=anyValue
      ```
-     Pepper will keep asking you to enter customization properties until you enter an empty line.
+     Pepper keeps asking you to enter further customization properties until you enter an empty line.
 1. Since it is possible to use more than one importers for one workflow, Pepper asks you to enter a further corpus path.
-To skip that just press 'enter'.
+To skip that press just 'enter'.
 1. In Pepper you have the possibility to manipulate the data between the im- and the export phase.
 Therefore Pepper displays a list of all available manipulators and asks you to enter the  number or name of a manipulator.
-To skip adding a manipulator just press 'enter'.
+To skip adding a manipulator press just 'enter'.
-1. Also manipulators can be customized and when the choosen manipulators provides properties for customization Pepper will display them and ask you for entering such a property.
+1. Also manipulators can be customized and when the choosen manipulator provides properties for customization Pepper displays them and asks you for entering such a property.
-1. To skip the adding of further manipulators just press 'enter'.
+1. To skip the adding of further manipulators press just 'enter'.
 1. The last thing remains is to choose an exporter.
 Pepper shows a list of all available exporters.
 To choose one of them enter its number or its name.
 1. Again you have the chance to customize the export by adding some customization properties, if provided.
-To do so, enter enter the number or name of a property followed by '=' and the value.
+To do so, enter the number or name of a property followed by '=' and the value.
-1. Along with importers and manipulators, you can add more than one exporters.
+1. Along with importers and manipulators, you can add more than one exporter.
 To stop adding exporters, enter an empty line.
 1. To save the workflow enter 'save' followed by a path  where to store the file (.pepper).
      ```
      pepper/wizzard>C:\myCorpus\myWorkflow.pepper